How to Approach Budgeting in Uncertain Times

 If you find that your runway is shorter than expected, run the numbers and recalculate your cash burn rate.

-Remember those growth plans you had before COVID-19 hit?
+Remember those business growth plans you had before COVID-19 hit?
 It’s time to re-examine them and decide if they need to be adjusted, postponed, or shelved.

 Remember: you’ll need to have accurate books and up-to-date financial statements to work through the strategies we outlined above.
 If you need some help with that, Pilot’s expert bookkeeping and CFO services can set up the foundation you need.